Troubleshooting DB issues for Amazon RDS Custom - Amazon Relational Database Service

 ALTER DATABASE ACTIVATE STANDBY DATABASE; SHUTDOWN IMMEDIATE STARTUP

-3. Contact AWS Support and request it to move your DB instance to available status.
+3. Contact AWS Support and ask them to move your DB instance to available status.